Businesses

 Share this comparison with your client.
 Explain that PayPal costs them nothing extra but costs you ₹32,000.
 Most clients happily switch to bank transfers when they understand this.

 Some clients insist on PayPal for their convenience.
 That's fine.
 Just adjust your invoice amount to compensate for the fees.
 Charge $5,430 instead of $5,000.
-Now after PayPal's 7.7% in fees, you still receive your intended ₹4,15,000.
+After PayPal's 7.7% fee, you still receive your intended ₹4,15,000.

 Always check your FIRC against market rates

 Your Foreign Inward Remittance Certificate lists the exact exchange rate used for conversion.
-This document comes from your bank for each foreign payment received.
+Your bank issues this document for each foreign payment received.

 Get your FIRC for every payment.
 Compare the rate to that day's market rate from Google or xe.com.
 Calculate the percentage difference.
 This tells you exactly what forex markup your bank charged.